kamsekar/kamsekar.github.io/docs/publications/index.md

 ---

 The performance of electrocatalysts with supported nanoparticles can be improved not only by optimizing the noble-metal-based nanoparticles, but also by tailoring the support.
-Certain supports, such as ceramics, can interact with nanoparticles in ways that contribute to an improved catalytic performance, even though the support alone is not highly catalytic.
+Certain supports, such as ceramics, can interact with nanoparticles in ways that improve the catalytic performance, even though the support alone is not highly catalytic.

-These three papers show examples of how using a titanium oxynitride support created beneficial <u>metal–support interactions</u> compared to the commonly used carbon support:
+These three papers are examples of how using a titanium oxynitride support created beneficial <u>metal–support interactions</u> compared to the commonly used carbon support for reactions in hydrogen fuel cells and water electrolyzers.
- - Platinum nanoparticles for oxygen reduction in acidic media, one of the reactions in a hydrogen fuel cell.
- - Ruthenium nanoparticles for hydrogen evolution in alkaline media, one of the reactions in water splitting.
- - Iridium nanoparticles for oxygen evolution in acidic media, the other reaction in water splitting.

 <span class="reference">
 **Metal–support interaction between titanium oxynitride and Pt nanoparticles enables efficient low-Pt-loaded high-performance electrodes at relevant oxygen reduction reaction conditions**.